-In the last four years, 9/11, Tsunami, Katrina, and ten thousand personal losses have helped us discover how little the American church is rooted in this truth.
-David Wells, in his new book, Above All Earthly Pow’rs: Christ in a Postmodern World, says it like this:
+In the last four years 9/11, Tsunami, Katrina, and ten thousand personal losses have helped us discover how little the American church is rooted in this truth.
+David Wells, in his book, Above All Earthly Pow’rs: Christ in a Postmodern World, says it like this:

-This moment of tragedy and evil [referring to 9-11] shone its own light on the Church and what we came to see was not a happy sight.
+This moment of tragedy and evil [referring to 9/11] shone its own light on the church and what we came to see was not a happy sight.
 For what has become conspicuous by its scarcity, and not least in the evangelical corner of it, is a spiritual gravitas, one which could match the depth of horrendous evil and address issues of such seriousness.
-Evangelicalism, now much absorbed by the arts and tricks of marketing, is simply not very serious anymore.”1
+Evangelicalism, now much absorbed by the arts and tricks of marketing, is simply not very serious anymore.”
+(4)

 So my prayer for this conference is that God would stand forth and reassert his Creator-rights in our lives, and show us his crucified and risen Son who has all authority in heaven and on earth, and waken in us the strongest faith in the supremacy of Christ, and the deepest comforts in suffering, and the sweetest fellowship with Jesus that we have ever known.

 The speakers who have come to help us have all suffered.
-For some it is more plain than others.
+For some, it is plainer than others.
 You don’t need to know the details.
 Suffice it to say that none of them is dealing with a theoretical issue in this conference.
 They live in the world of pain and loss where you live.
 They are aware that people are coming to this conference who are dying.
 People are here who love those who are dying.
 People who live with chronic pain.
 People who have just lost one of the most precious persons in their life.
-People who do not believe in the goodness of God—or in God at all—who count this conference their one last effort to see if the gospel is real.
-People who are about to enter a time of suffering in their life for which they are totally unprepared.
+People who do not believe in the goodness of God — or in God at all — who count this conference their one last effort to see if the gospel is real, people who are about to enter a time of suffering in their life for which they are totally unprepared.

-1. Let us celebrate that God is sovereign over Satan’s delegated world rule.
+1. Celebrate that God is sovereign over Satan’s delegated world rule.

 Satan is sometimes called in the Bible “the ruler of this world” (John 12:31; 14:30; 16:11) or “the god of this world” (2 Corinthians 4:4) or “the prince of the power of the air” (Ephesians 2:2), or a “cosmic power over this present darkness” (Ephesians 6:12).
-Which means that we should probably take him seriously when it says in Luke 4:5-7 that “The devil took Jesus up and showed him all the kingdoms of the world in a moment of time, and said to him, ‘To you I will give all this authority and their glory, for it has been delivered to me, and I give it to whom I will.
-If you, then, will worship me, it will all be yours.’”
+This means that we should probably take him seriously when it says in Luke 4:5–7 that

 Evil nations rise and set themselves against the Almighty.
 “The kings of the earth set themselves, and the rulers take counsel together, against the Lord and against his anointed, saying, ‘Let us burst their bonds apart and cast away their cords from us.’
 He who sits in the heavens laughs; the Lord holds them in derision” (Psalm 2:2–4).
 And do they think that their sin and evil and rebellion against him can thwart the counsel of the Lord?
 Psalm 33:10–11 answers, “The Lord brings the counsel of the nations to nothing; he frustrates the plans of the peoples.
 The counsel of the Lord stands forever, the plans of his heart to all generations.”